guigrpa/giu/ROADMAP.md

         * Also fix index.js

         * Fix manual sorting in "CustomSortPaginateExample"
-        * Fix ghost image while dragging, with custom CSS
+        * Fix ghost image while dragging, with custom CSS.
+Also figure out about "sortableHandle"'s need to have inline styles.
+Try bumping sortable-hoc
     * Check Flow errors
     * Remove flexContainer, flexItem if possible
+    * [ ] Check DataTable behaviour on iOS, especially dragging

 * **Bugs**
     * `[Intervention] Unable to preventDefault inside passive event listener due to target being treated as passive.
 See <URL>` while mouse-wheeling in a Custom Select